Introduction / History

 The Rajbansi are Hindus who worship millions of gods and goddesses.
 Every village has a separate hut dedicated to the worship of the creation goddess, Kali.
 Festivals are called Pawni.
 Though they celebrate the Hindu festivals of Dasai and Tihar, the Rajbansi do not observe them the same way Hindus do in India.

-The "Jesus Film" is available, and Christian audio recordings are useful evangelistic tools.
-However, cassette players are not widely available.
+The JESUS Film is available, and Christian audio recordings are useful evangelistic tools.

 The Rajbansi have had limited chances of hearing the Gospel of Jesus Christ.
 Their isolation also makes it difficult for outsiders to reach them.
 In addition, people like the Rajbansi who practice pantheism (the worship of many gods) find it very difficult to lay aside such beliefs and put all of their faith in one God.